sergeiboikov/piggly/README.md

     Compiling snippets
     Compiling iterate
     tracing 5 procedures

+For running the development version use the following command:
+    `ruby bin/piggly trace`

 This caches the original version (without instrumentation) in `piggly/cache` so you can restore them later.
 Piggly will only recompile procedures that have changed in the database since it last